Factor-guided estimation of large covariance matrix function with conditional functional sparsity

-where $\bbf_t(\cdot)$ is a $r$-vector of stationary latent functional factors, $\bB$ is a $p \times r$ matrix of factor loadings and $\bvarepsilon_t(\cdot)$ is a $p$-vector of idiosyncratic errors.
+where $\bbf_t(\cdot)$ is a latent stationary $r$-vector of functional factors, $\bB$ is a $p \times r$ matrix of factor loadings and $\bvarepsilon_t(\cdot)$ is a $p$-vector of idiosyncratic errors.
 The second type, introduced by \cite{hallin2023factor}, involves scalar factors and functional loadings: